garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-ai.md

 ![Azure AI Studio](../../../.gitbook/assets/azure-ai-studio.png)

-2. Choose a base model or a fine tuned model and modify the configurations according to your need.
+2. Choose a base or fine-tuned model and modify the configurations according to your needs.
 3. Click on **Deploy** to create and deploy the model to your playground.
 4. Select the **Deployment** you just created and click on **View Code**.